Step 2: Use Historical Caseload Data to Estimate a Projected Caseload

 Fictional Jurisdiction

-To provide clear examples, this explainer website uses data from an imaginary statewide system that we call “Fictional Jurisdiction”.
+To provide clear examples, this website uses data from an imaginary statewide system that we call “Fictional Jurisdiction”.
 We assume that Fictional Jurisdiction is developing its 2026 budget and wants to estimate its 2026 attorney staffing needs.
-Our Fictional Jurisdiction examples also assume that the 2026 budgeting process is occurring during 2025, meaning that caseload data for 2025 are not yet available.
+Our Fictional Jurisdiction examples also assume that the 2026 budgeting process is occurring during 2025 and caseload data for 2025 are not yet available.

 To estimate the next year’s caseload, you can simply use the previous year’s caseload.
 The example below shows the 2024 Fictional Jurisdiction caseload mapped to NPDWS case types.
-Fictional Jurisdiction uses its 2024 caseload as its Projected 2026 caseload for purposes of calculating attorney staffing needs.
+Fictional Jurisdiction could simply use its 2024 caseload as its 2026 Projected Caseload.

-Using one year of historical caseload data as the next year’s projected caseload is a simple projection.
+Using one year of historical caseload data as the next year’s Projected Caseload is the simplest method of projection.
 However, it may not be the most accurate projection.
-For example, if there were an usually high number of homicide cases in 2024, you may not want to rely on that number for your projected number of 2026 Felony-High-Murder cases.
+For example, if there were an usually high number of homicide cases in 2024, you might not want to rely on that number for your projected number of 2026 Felony-High-Murder cases.

-Other accepted methods of projecting future caseloads can both reduce the influence of these types of anomalies and consider emerging trends or other information that might inform your projection.
+Other accepted methods of projecting future caseloads can reduce the influence of these types of anomalies.
+They can also incorporate emerging trends or other information that might inform your projection.
 These methods include a multi-year average, an adjusted average, and a statistical model.

 FAQs about Sorting Cases into NPDWS Case Types